Where to live in the Surrey Hills: A guide for buyers

 Betchworth is a historic village at the foot of the North Downs, sitting between Reigate and Dorking.
 With beautiful chocolate-box cottages, a working forge, a thriving pub, a school, and a post office/village shop, Betchworth is idyllic.
 The village centre sits on the pretty River Mole.

-There are 22 listed buildings in the area, including the local church and Betchworth House Estate.
-The Estate has around nine miles of agricultural land that can be walked around by the public.
+There are dozens of listed buildings, including St Michael’s Church and Betchworth House.
 In nearby Brockham are the ruins of Betchworth Castle, a fortified medieval stone house.

 Because of its location right in the heart of the countryside, Betchworth has plenty of trails for walkers, cyclists, and runners.